 - hold a Master of Divinity degree (or 72 graduate semester hours that include a Master's degree representing broad-based work in theology, biblical studies, and the arts of ministry, which includes the supervised practice of ministry).

-- have at least three years experience in ministry subsequent to the first theological degree; and are currently serving in a position of ministry.
+- have at least three years experience in ministry subsequent to the first graduate theological degree; and are currently serving in a position of ministry.

 - are capable of doing doctoral level academic work.

 In order to participate in the distance learning portions of the program, students will provide and maintain the following:

 - a recent version of Windows, OSX or Linux

 - the most recent version of Internet Explorer, Firefox, Safari or Chrome